django/asgiref/README.rst

 This is a drop-in replacement for ``threading.local`` that works with both threads and asyncio Tasks.
-Even better, it will proxy values through from a task-local context to a thread-local context when you use ``sync_to_async`` to run things in a threadpool.
+Even better, it will proxy values through from a task-local context to a thread-local context when you use ``sync_to_async`` to run things in a threadpool, and vice-versa for ``async_to_sync``.

+If you instead want true thread- and task-safety, you can set ``thread_critical`` on the Local object to ensure this instead.

 Server base classes